-Kings Park is a popular place and you guessed it – September is our busiest time of year.
+Kings Park is popular year-round, but September is by far our busiest time of year.
 We encourage you to plan your visit to get the most out of your time at the Kings Park Festival.
 Here’s some information to assist with your planning.

 The Festival runs for the entire month of September and most events take place between 9.00 am and 5.00 pm to allow the flowers to have a good rest each night.